Traveling to Colombia for the First Time: Tips We Wish We Knew

 • Affordable travel once you arrive

-Many travellers skip Bogotá — but for us, it became one of the most memorable parts of our trip.
+So far, we’ve visited Bogotá, where we had the opportunity to explore the stunning Zipaquirá Salt Cathedral on a day trip.
+Many travellers skip Bogotá or only stay briefly, but for us, it became one of the most memorable parts of our journey.

 Watch the Full Video 🎥